AnaCenteno-DA/AnaCenteno-DA/README.md

 ## ⭐ Professional Summary

-I am a QA professional transitioning into data-driven quality and analytics roles, focused on improving system reliability, ensuring data accuracy, and delivering insights that support business decisions.
+I am a QA professional with 4+ years of experience in software testing, applying data analysis techniques to improve quality, validation, and reporting, with a strong focus on system reliability, data accuracy, and delivering insights that support business decisions.